New Zealand Symphony Orchestra: Conductors

 Franz-Paul Decker was the last NZSO conductor to have the title of chief conductor, and had the title of Conductor Laureate until his death in May 2014.
-The first conductor to have the title of Music Director of the NZSO was James Judd, from 1999 to 2007.
+The first conductor to have the title of music director of the NZSO was James Judd, from 1999 to 2007.
 Judd is now the orchestra's Music Director Emeritus.

-In May 2007, Pietari Inkinen was named the NZSO's second Music Director, and he formally took up the post in January 2008.
+In May 2007, Pietari Inkinen was named the NZSO's second music director, and he formally took up the post in January 2008.
 Inkinen concluded his NZSO tenure in 2015 and subsequently took the title of honorary conductor.
 In June 2015, the NZSO announced the appointment of Edo de Waart as its next music director, with his first concerts in March 2016.
-De Waart's last concert as Music Director was in November 2019.
+De Waart's last concert as music director was in November 2019.
 In 2020 he became NZSO Conductor Laureate.
 NZSO Associate Conductor Hamish McKeich was appointed NZSO Principal Conductor in Residence from January 2020.

-Gemma New was appointed the orchestra's artistic director and principal conductor in 2022, the first woman to hold the position.
+In 2022, the NZSO appointed Gemma New as its artistic director and principal conductor in 2022, the first woman to hold leadership conducting posts with the NZSO.
+She is scheduled to stand down from the posts in 2027, and subsequently to take the title of artistic partner.

-The orchestra's affiliated conductors to date include:
+In August 2023, André de Ridder first guest-conducted the NZSO.
+In June 2025, the NZSO announced the appointment of de Ridder as its next music director, effective in 2027.